Inequity Aversion Pricing over Social Networks: Approximation Algorithms and Hardness Results: Definitions and Preliminaries

 \section{Definitions and Preliminaries}

-The social network is represented as an undirected graph $G = (V, E)$, with $|V| = n$.
-We assume that a provider of some good or service has a finite set $P$ of available prices that he could offer to the nodes.
-In most of our presentation, we assume as in \cite{AMT13}, that the available prices are given by $P = \{1, 2, \ldots, k\}$.
-In Subsection \ref{sec:general}, we show how to extend the analysis when $P$ is an arbitrary set of $k$ positive integers, i.e., $P = \{p_1, p_2, \ldots, p_k\}$.
+As usual, the social network in the model we study is represented as an undirected graph $G = (V, E)$, with $|V| = n$.
+The nodes depict the potential customers, and we consider a provider of some good or service, who has a finite set $P$ of available prices that he could offer to the nodes.
+In most of our presentation, we assume, as in \cite{AMT13}, that the available prices are given by $P = \{1, 2, \ldots, k\}$.
+In Section \ref{sec:general}, we show how to extend the analysis when $P$ is an arbitrary set of $k$ positive integers, i.e., $P = \{p_1, p_2, \ldots, p_k\}$.

-We assume every node has a unit-demand for the same product and that the supply of the seller is enough to cover the demand of all nodes.
-For every node $v\in V$, we associate a revenue function $R_v:\{1,2,\ldots,k\} \mapsto \mathbb{N}$ that maps an offered price $p_v$ to the revenue that the provider gains from this offer.
-In this paper, we focus on a simple and intuitive class of revenue functions, also studied in \cite{AMT13}.
-In particular, for a node $v\in V$, $R_v$ is called a \textit{single value revenue function}, if there exists a value $val(v)$ such that when offered a price $p_v$:
+We further assume that every node has a unit-demand for the same product and that the supply of the seller is enough to cover the demand of all nodes.
+For every node $v\in V$, we associate a revenue function $R_v:\{1,2,\ldots,k\} \mapsto \mathbb{N}$, that maps an offered price $p_v$ to the revenue that the provider gains from this offer.
+In this work, we focus on a simple and intuitive class of revenue functions, also studied in \cite{AMT13}.
+In particular, for a node $v\in V$, $R_v$ is called a \textit{single value revenue function}, if there exists a value $\val(v)$ such that when offered a price $p_v$:

 We assume from now on that every node has a single value revenue function.
-We also assume that $val(v)\in P$, for every $v\in V$.
-This is because for revenue maximization, that we are interested in, nodes with $val(v)>k$, can only yield a revenue of $k$, and could be replaced by $val(v)=k$, i.e., the highest possible price.
-Also for values that are less than $k$, and not integers, we can again extract only an integer revenue, given the form of $P$.
-Finally, any node $v$ with $val(v)<1$ can be deleted without affecting the optimal revenue (see the concept of \textit{discontinuity} defined below), so we can completely ignore such nodes to begin with.
-Thus, we consider only instances with $val(v)\in \{1, 2, \ldots, k\}, \forall v\in V$.
+For the problem we study, we can also assume, without loss of generality, that $\val(v)\in P$, for every $v\in V$.
+To see this, note that for revenue maximization, that we are interested in, nodes with $\val(v)>k$ can only yield a revenue of $k$ and could be replaced by $\val(v)=k$, i.e., the highest possible price.
+Also for values that are less than $k$ but not integers, we can again extract only an integer revenue, given the form of $P$, so we could round them to the next integer that is smaller than $\val(v)$.
+Finally, any node $v$ with $\val(v)<1$ can be deleted without affecting the optimal revenue (see the concept of \textit{discontinuity} defined below), so we can completely ignore such nodes to begin with.
+Thus, we consider only instances with $\val(v)\in \{1, 2, \ldots, k\}, \forall v\in V$ (or with $\val(v) \in \{p_1, p_2, \ldots, p_k\}$, for the generalized results of Section \ref{sec:general}).